Their culture, religion and cities welded the American Southeast into a single mighty civilization. Meet the empire builders of medieval Missouri.

-And of course, they had good reason for thinking so.
+And of course, the Mississippians had good reason for believing they carried a divine lineage.

 Their upper classes enjoyed the highest standard of living ever known.
 No one had fought a significant war for decades.
 Even the slaves were eating well.
 From Missouri all the way to Florida, everyone was trading, prospering, and looking forward to a bright future.

 How could it be otherwise?
 They were, after all, a people blessed by the Great Sun himself.